IB/M Guidelines For Clinic Experiences

 - help teachers or clinic leaders accomplish tasks or meet goals that they could not have accomplished without the participation of IB/M students.

 All students in a clinical experience should understand that they are in a school at the invitation of the school.
 Every student has a responsibility to maintain a high level of professional conduct.
+The CSDE Professional Code of Conduct can be found on Neag School of Education website.

 All IB/M students should:

-- contact the clinic teacher/leader prior to the beginning of the clinic assignment to discuss their schedule and the expectations of the clinic teacher/leader;
+- contact the clinic teacher/leader prior to the beginning of the clinic assignment to discuss their schedule and expectations of the clinic teacher/leader;

 - attend regularly, be punctual to, and participate fully in the clinic assignment;